Estimated reading time: 5 minutes

-It is possible to fit a stairlift to a listed building but it depends on the classification of listing.
-We can offer specific advice by discussing individual cases so just give us a call.
+It is possible to fit a stairlift to a listed building.
+However, it depends on the classification of the listing.
+We can offer specific advice by discussing individual cases, give us a call to discuss further.

 Are there stairlifts for narrow stairs?

-A Stairlift can usually be fitted to a staircase 600mm wide, dependent on client dimensions (your seated position so your knees clear the banisters when you’re sat on the lift), so it depends what you consider narrow.
-So yes, stairlifts for narrow stairs do exist, the 950 is great for straight stairs, or the flow 2 is a great stairlift for narrow stairs with corners or curves.
+A Stairlift can usually be fitted to a staircase 600mm wide, dependent on client dimensions (your seated position so your knees clear the banisters when you’re sat on the lift).
+Stairlifts for narrow stairs do exist, the 1100 is great for straight stairs, or the flow 2 is a great stairlift for narrow stairs with corners or curves.